raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-Click on the coloured cirle of the first `set pen colour`{:class="block3extensions"} block.
-Select the **Colour Picker** tool, which you will find below the three colour sliders and move the mouse pointer until you are hovering over the **Non-renewable** sprite in the key.
-Click the mouse button and your chosen **Non-renewable** resource colour should now be visible in the `set pen colour`{:class="block3extensions"} block:
+Click on the coloured cirle of the first `set pen colour`{:class="block3extensions"} block and select the **Colour Picker** tool, which you will find below the three colour sliders.
+Move the mouse pointer until you are hovering over the **Non-renewable** sprite in the key and click the mouse button.

+Your chosen **Non-renewable** resource colour should now be visible in the `set pen colour`{:class="block3extensions"} block:

 ![image of selecting colour](images/selecting-colour.png)